FDA approved for more than 25 years

 Is this conclusive evidence that it’s the best treatment for dandruff?
 Not exactly.
 But it may be worth a try if you’re looking for a way to get rid of flaking and itchiness.

-You might find some tea tree oil shampoos that are specifically developed for treating head lice.
+You might find some tea tree oil shampoos that are promoted developed for treating head lice.
 The studies on tea tree oil for head lice are few and far between, but they’re fairly promising.

 One study found that tea tree oil can kill lice and reduce the number of nits (lice eggs) that hatch.
 Another study found a product containing tea tree and lavender oil effectively treated lice in children.